-In 2009, USGS began the release of a new generation of topographic maps (US Topo) in electronic form, and is now complementing them with the release of high-resolution scans of more than 178,000 historical topographic maps of the United States.
-The topographic map remains an indispensable tool for everyday use in government, science, industry, land management planning, and leisure.
+In 2009, USGS began the release of a new generation of topographic maps (US Topo) in electronic form, and in 2011, complemented them with the release of high-resolution scans of more than 178,000 historical topographic maps of the United States.
+The topographic map remains an indispensable tool for everyday use in government, science, industry, land management planning, and recreation.

-The goal of the Historical Topographic Map Collection is to scan all scales and all editions of the more than 193,000 topographic maps published by the USGS since the inception of the topographic mapping program in 1884.
-The National Geospatial Program (NGP) is accurately cataloging and creating metadata to accompany high-resolution, georeferenced digital files representing the legacy lithographic maps.
-These maps are either no longer available for distribution in print or are being replaced by the new generation of US Topo maps; however, they hold the potential to become chronological layers of The National Map.
-The potential for research that documents change over time is becoming increasingly recognized by the geospatial community, and this project will provide previously published lithographic USGS maps in digital form.
+The National Geospatial Program (NGP) is accurately cataloging and creating metadata to accompany high-resolution, geo-referenced digital files representing the legacy lithographic maps.
+These maps are either no longer available for distribution in print or are being replaced by the new generation of US Topo maps